 - There are no considerable maintenance or hosting concerns or overhead.

 - This path would require a substantially more significant financial investment (both upfront and ongoing).

 If you are interested in the average price for Shopify development, please refer to Top Shopify Development Agency & The Average Cost.

-With over 53 million freelancers in the United States, Upwork is supporting the new work-from-home movement and assisting businesses in hiring reputable freelancers.
+With over 53 million freelancers in the United States, Upwork supports the new work-from-home movement and assists businesses in hiring reputable freelancers.